gyansingh-chauhan/Basic_Color_Generator/README.md

-THISis a  basic color designed for practice.
+This is a basic color Generator designed for practice.